zackees/open-webdriver/README.md

 # About

-The simplest and most production-ready selenium webdriver wrapper API in python.
+Yet another selenium webdriver wrapper API in python.

-All the other api-wrappers are under tested and break as soon as they are thrown into a headless production server.
-This project aims to make something that's easy to develop and safe.
+This api is tested with github actions and the pain points have been found and smoothed out.
+For example the webdriver is downloaded and installed on first use.
+Addiotionally this library has been built to support the nuitka binary compilation of python.
+This allows you to make a bot and then distribute just a binary version to a client.

 Benefits: